Bishop Luffa School

 Bishop Luffa School, named after a former Bishop of Chichester, Ralph de Luffa, is a co-educational Church of England secondary school located in Chichester, West Sussex, England.
-The number of enrolled pupils was around 1,400 in 2010, in eight 'Year' house-forms and the sixth form.
+The number of enrolled pupils was around 1,650 in 2020, in eight 'Year' house-forms and the sixth form.
 The school, formerly a 'Technology College', is now a 'CofE Teaching School', holding Leading Edge status, with national Artsmark and Sportsmark also having been awarded.
 From its foundation to 2013 the school was a Voluntary Aided establishment, on 1 December 2013 the school successfully converted to Academy status.

 Campus

-The school features a campus of 7.2 hectares including the main school building, external sports hall, a multi-use games area (MUGA), and two large grass sport fields.
+The school has a campus of 7.2 hectares including the main school building, external sports hall, a multi-use games area (MUGA), and two large grass sport fields.
+Other facilities include a stage, library and the sixth form centre.